Table of Contents

 Scans:

 Notes: Famimaga seems to have had a yearly game award section, with people who worked on the winning games writing something.
 Thank you to makgameadv for information on this article.
-Uploaded to Archive.org by Ethereal Dragonz
+Uploaded to Internet Archive by Ethereal Dragonz, who does not take credit for the scan and does not know who scanned it.

 Publication Date: March, 1989